 A Girly Girl

 She very obviously prefers softness underfoot, rather than our stone floor, to hang out on.
 From early on, as soon as she could, she’s been hopping up on the sofa to sit.
-She loves the arm of the sofa as she can survey her ‘Queendom’ and keep an eye on where I am.
+She loves the arm of the sofa (where we strategically place a towel) as she can survey her ‘Queendom’ and keep an eye on where I am.

 Feeding and Mess

 We have learned to feed Maggie only outside.
+Like most pets (and humans), what you put in has a definite time frame to when it comes out.
+So feeding times, and location, are planned.
 And we particularly don’t let her in the house after she has eaten lettuce – that is an ewwwww in the making.

-She doesn’t eat once she comes in at night, just water bowls dotted about, which makes night time messes easy to manage (most of which ends up on a (red) cloth on her bed that gets washed daily).
-And stone floors are a wonder, along with wet wipes.
+She doesn’t eat once she comes in at night, just water bowls dotted about.
+It makes night time messes easy to manage (the little there is ends up on a (red) cloth on her bed that gets washed daily).
+And stone floors are a wonder, along with wet wipes,for the odd accidents.
 Easy.

 Creating a Routine